IWSLT/IWSLT.github.io/_pages/2026/shared-tasks/offline.md

 ## Training Data and Data Conditions

 A "**constrained**" setup is proposed as the official training data condition, in which the allowed training data is limited to a medium-sized framework in order to keep the training time and resource requirements manageable.
-In order to allow participants to leverage large language models and medium-sized resources, we propose a "**constrained with large language models**" condition, where participants can use the training data allowed in the constrained condition plus any additional LLMS as long as it is released under a permissive license.
+In order to allow participants to leverage large language models and medium-sized resources, we propose a "**constrained with large language models**" condition, where participants can use the training data allowed in the constrained condition plus any additional Large Language Models as long as it is released under a permissive license.
 In order to allow the participation of teams equipped with high computational power and effective in-house solutions built on additional resources, an "**unconstrained**" setup without data restrictions is also proposed.

 * **Constrained** training: Under this condition, the allowed training resources are the following ones (note that the list does not include any pre-trained language model):